Finished version of the Vision Scheduling form.

 In the early stages, requirements were not defined and the roles were not established.
 A distributed team of third parties were involved with this application.
 There was often misalignment on the information architecture, business process, and how the application generally functioned.
 Designs underwent multiple feedback loops and there was a lot of requirements churn.
 I helped the team overcome these challenges by:

-• Collaborating closely with the PO to document requirements through user stories.
+• User stories: Collaborating closely with the PO to document requirements through user stories.

-• Regularly modeling out my understanding of the information architecture and presented it to validate with the PO and engineering team.
+• Data modeling: Regularly modeling out my understanding of the information architecture and presented it to validate with the PO and engineering team.

-• Converting the ambiguous requirements into user flows to capture anticipated use cases.
+• User flows: Converting the ambiguous requirements into user flows to capture anticipated use cases.

-• Creating mid-fidelity designs to confirm alignment and gain buy-in.
+• Wireframe validation: Creating wireframe designs to confirm alignment and gain buy-in.

 Data model used to validate the relationship of client and job information.